cosmos/cosmos/README.md

 `CustodianAddress` to be distributed in accordance with whatever is decided by the governance system.

-Gnut holders who delegate their voting power to other validators pay `DelegationCommision` (DEFAULT 15%) to the delegated validator.
+Gnug holders who delegate their voting power to other validators pay 10% commission to the delegated validator.

 ## Governance ##################################################################